Amy Monheiser » Amy Monheiser

 Reading Stats

-DIBELS Reading Assessment: is administered three times a year and also continuously monitored through out.
+DIBELS Reading Assessment: is administered three times a year and also continuously monitored throughout.
 You will be receiving the results in Thursday folders after each benchmark.

 NWEA (MAPS) Assessment: is also administered three times a year.
 You will receive these results as well in Thursday folders.